practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Groovy/README.md

 As indicated above, I used Gradle to make an uberjar file.
 But before that, a couple of things must be made.

 First, I built the simple subdirectory manually.
-Then I stored the Groovy program in this subdirectory: _./src/main/groovy/random_streams_for_perf_stats.groovy_
+Then I stored Groovy program [random_streams_for_perf_stats.groovy](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Groovy/random_streams_for_perf_stats.groovy) in this subdirectory: _./src/main/groovy/_

 Next, the build configuration file [build.gradle](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Groovy/build.gradle) must be prepared.
 Again, I manually put its content together like this: